gaehlerm/SoftwareEngineering/README.md

 Unfortunately, git was not yet the final solution.
 It was still possible to write crappy code and merge it into the master.
 There was no other solution than firing this malicious developer.

-But now comes the real solution: Merge Requests (MR).
-No user is able anymore to make changes on master.
-Before he can merge his changes into master, he needs to create a public request and wait for someone else (or maybe even two persons) to accept it.
+But now comes the real solution: Merge Requests (MR) and code reviews.
+No user is able anymore to make changes on master all by himself.
+Before he can merge his changes into master, he needs to create a public request and wait for someone else to accept it.
 And thus, allows the changes to be merged into master.

-Now there are a few things to consider regarding MRs. First of all, MRs are a great tool not only to keep the code quality up to date, but it also helps improving the programming skills of all developers.
-MRs are a great location for knowledge exchange.
-Developers are forced to look at each-others code and thereby learn a lot.
+Now there are a few things to consider regarding code reviews.
+First of all, code reviews are great not only to keep the code quality up to date, but it also helps improving the programming skills of all developers.
+They are a great opportunity for knowledge exchange.
+Developers are obliged to look at each-others code and thereby learn a lot.

+## Drawbacks

 However, there are some downsides as well.
 They can be severe enough that teams even stopped using MRs altogether.
 Most importantly, everyone has to stick to the rules.
 There is no way to prevent foul play by the developers and sabotaging the system will render it useless or even counterproductive.